IDASooinKim/DeepHashing/README.md

 performance gains relative to the additional cost.
 Furthermore, simple first-order graphs can offer advantages in consistency and reproducibility, as they reduce reliance on structures unused during the inference phase.

-- As shown in Table 5, even with multi-hops of k = 4, Chebyshev, Lanczos, and Polynomial perform equally well or slightly better than GCN.
+- Even with multi-hops of k = 4, Chebyshev, Lanczos, and Polynomial perform equally well or slightly better than GCN.
 In contrast, Fourier filters are less effective at representing data features from low frequencies than GCN filters.
 Further clarification is available in the GitHub repository

 ![poster](./images/topkk.png)